mojaloop/helm/mojaloop-iam/docs/permission-model.md

 It is this small because of what Keto actually enforces, verified against `ory/keto` v26.2.0 rather than inferred.

-A service name is a class name, so it is checked against what a class may be called.
-A hyphen would produce a file Keto cannot parse, and a file it cannot parse takes the whole staged model with it.
+A class name is a deterministic safe encoding of the service name, so the name a route gives a backend is not limited to what a class may be called.
+A hyphen in a class name would produce a file Keto cannot parse, and a file it cannot parse takes the whole staged model with it.
+A name that is already a valid class name encodes to itself, so stored tuples never move.

 **Namespaces are enforced.** A write to an undeclared namespace is rejected with `404 Unknown namespace`.
 This is the only reason the file exists.